Ampherost/Cs180-Project/README.md

 - 📝 Learn about various cs subjects
 - 💻 Test and master your knowledge
-- ✅ Test your solutions and get instant feedback
+- ✅ Get instant feedback with your solutions
 - 🔐 User login (Supabase Auth)
 - 📈 Track your progress (Supabase)